laminlabs/lamin-docs/docs/influences.md

 [Biocypher](https://biocypher.org/) is a Python package that simplifies the creation of knowledge graphs.

 Built upon a modular framework, it enables users to manipulate and harmonize ontologies.

+### gget

+[gget](https://github.com/pachterlab/gget) provides a simple, intuitive API to query existing web servers of genomic databases.

+With [bionty](https://lamin.ai/docs/bionty), Lamin provides a similar tool with three important differences:

+- Bionty focuses on leveraging public ontologies for data management (validation, standardization, annotation) rather than queries.
+In comparison to gget, Bionty's queries are more limited.
+- To enable robust & performant access for usage in data pipelines that bulk-validate, -standardize, or -annotate, Lamin hosts versioned ontologies on AWS S3 instead of relying on the sometimes flaky availability of existing public web servers.
+- Bionty can be plugged into LaminDB to easily import records from public ontologies into biological registries, managed in a simple database.